 It had almost killed him to stand back and watch as they took on a vicious looking demon, but thankfully, they worked well together, Cordelia toting a crossbow she used skillfully, until they’d dispatched the latest threat to the victims in her vision.

 The fact that Cordelia was there at all had made it difficult for him to stay in the shadows, insanely furious at Wes and Gunn for allowing her to go along.
-Only the fact that he’d left them- her, high and dry kept him in the shadows.
+Only the fact that he’d left them- her, high and dry kept him hidden.

 For the next two nights, Angel found himself stalking Cordelia, once even spending most of a night watching her in her apartment.

 He’d rang her a few times too on both her cell and home phone, even going so far as to leave tentative messages, asking her to call back.
+The stronge urge to explain fully what led to his rash action – and apologise.
 Up to date she hadn’t.
 One time he’d rang as he watched her sitting in her lounge.
 As soon as she’d seen who was calling, she’d stepped back from the phone, arms tightly hugging a body that had stiffened in…?
 Angel hadn’t been able to tell from his angle on the roof opposite.